 Disease severity can vary significantly among individuals who have been given the same diagnosis and who have mutations in the same gene.

-Over the years, different names have been used to describe individuals who we now believe had the same disease.
-In addition, names commonly used in Europe are not always the same as the names used in the United States.
+Different names have been used over the years to describe individuals who we now believe had the same disease.
+Names commonly used in Europe are not always the same as the names used in the United States.
 We've chosen names that are commonly used in the United States.
 A list of other names for each diagnosis is included.